(20 ILCS 5/5-550) (was 20 ILCS 5/6.23)

 The Council shall select a Chairperson.

-The Council shall meet at least 4 times per year at times and places designated by the Chairman upon 10 days written notice to the members.
+The Council shall meet at least 4 times per year at times and places designated by the Chairperson upon 10 days written notice to the members.
 Special meetings may be called by the Chairperson or 7 members of the Council upon 7 days written notice to the other members.
 Nine members shall constitute a quorum.
 No member of the Council shall cast a vote on any matter that would provide direct financial benefit to the member or otherwise give the appearance of a conflict of interest under Illinois law.

 The Council shall prepare and submit to the vocational rehabilitation administrator the reports and findings that the vocational rehabilitation administrator may request or that the Council deems fit.
 The Council shall select jointly with the vocational rehabilitation administrator a pool of qualified persons to serve as impartial hearing officers.
 The Council shall, with the vocational rehabilitation unit in the Department, jointly develop, agree to, and review annually State goals and priorities and jointly submit annual reports of progress to the federal Commissioner of the Rehabilitation Services Administration.